This post may contain affiliate links. Please see my disclosure policy for details.

 Bamburgh Castle opening times

-Bamburgh Castle at Christmas is running from the 12th of November until the 8th of January.
+Bamburgh Castle at Christmas is running from mid-November to early January.
 You can even visit on Christmas Eve and New Year’s eve for some festive fun.

 Bamburgh Castle in winter is open in from 10 am – 4 pm with the last admission to the staterooms at 3.15 pm.
 I would recommend getting here earlier rather than later in the day.